marco-looy/pega-dx-mcp/sample-questions.md

 - The eTag represents the exact moment (pxSaveDateTime) the case was last saved
 - Using a stale eTag will result in 409 Conflict errors
 - **Proven Pattern**: Fresh eTag → immediate use = 100% success rate

+## change_to_stage
+- "Move my case to the Classification stage"
+- "Navigate case R-1048 from Recipe Intake to Classification stage"
+- "Jump my Recipe Collection case to the Approval Rejection alternate stage"
+- "Help me change case R-1048 to stage PRIM2 using the proper eTag workflow"

 ## get_case_stages
 - "Show me the workflow stages for case ON6E5R-DIYRECIPE-WORK R-1009"